dfinity/sdk/docs/concepts/pull-dependencies.md

 ## Service Provider Workflow

-Below is an example provider `dfx.json` which has a `pull_ready` "service" canister:
+Below is an example provider `dfx.json` which has a `pullable` "service" canister:

 ```json
 {